mirima2/other_products_guidelines/docs/source/field_access_rights.rst

    *Mandatory* property in OpenAIRE instead of optional in DataCite.

-   OpenAIRE uses this property to explicit declare the access right of the resource via :ref:`d:rightsuri`.
+   OpenAIRE uses this property to explicit declare the access right of the resource via :ref:`d:rightsuriac`.

-.. _d:rightsuri:
+.. _d:rightsuriac:

 18.1 rightsURI (M)
 -------------------